data-liberation-project/www/content/requests/cms-medicare-appeals-level-2.md

 Medicare uses a tiered appeals process by which beneficiaries can contest denials of coverage.
 The second level (“Level 2”) of the five level process is known as a [Qualified Independent Contractor (QIC) Reconsideration](https://www.medicare.gov/claims-appeals/file-an-appeal/appeals-level-2-qualified-independent-contractor-qic-reconsideration).

-CMS currently maintains a [publicly accessible view](https://www.cms.gov/medicare/appeals-grievances/appeals-decision-search-part-c-d) of a structured dataset containing Level 2 appeal outcomes for Part C and Part D (but neither Part A nor Part B).
+CMS currently maintains a [publicly accessible view](https://www.cms.gov/medicare/appeals-grievances/appeals-decision-search-part-c-d) of a structured dataset containing Level 2 appeal outcomes for [Medicare Parts C and Part D](https://www.medicare.gov/basics/get-started-with-medicare/medicare-basics/parts-of-medicare) (but neither Part A nor Part B).
 It contains the following fields:

 - Medicare program part
 - Appeal decision